aayushsahu3010/Sentiment-distelbert/README.md

 ![](./screenshots/tensorboard/epoch_loss.png)

+The model begins to diverege around 9 epochs luckily, using our ModelCheckpoint callback we were able so save the best performing model.

 **Confusion Matrix**

 ![](./screenshots/lstm/confusion_matrix.png)

-The model begins to diverege around 9 epochs luckily, using our callbacks we were able so save the best performing model.

 **ROC AUC Curve**